 Medical science has come a long way over the years.
-We’ve found treatments for the Black Death; we created a vaccine for chicken pox; and we’ve completely done away with diseases like smallpox and rinderpest worldwide.
-You’d think we were on top of our game!
-But the truth is, there are still some diseases science just can't explain.
+We’ve found treatments for the Black Death; we created a vaccine for chicken pox; and we’ve done away with diseases like smallpox and rinderpest worldwide.
+But there are still some diseases science can't fully explain.

-These mystery diseases range from epidemics of dancing dating back to the 1500s, to illnesses that once attacked cows and now attack humans today.
-Some are almost comical in nature, and others are horrifying, incurable, and dangerous.
-The fact is, we may never know the causes of a few of these illnesses for certain, but research is ongoing, and for some of these, we can only hope the answers come soon.
+These mystery diseases range from epidemics of dancing dating back to the 1500s, to illnesses that once attacked cows and now target humans.
+Though some may seem almost comical, most are horrifying, incurable, and dangerous.
+The fact is, we may never know the causes of a few of these illnesses, but research is ongoing.
+And for many of these, we can only hope the answers come soon.

 Of course, what we do know for now is downright fascinating.
-So read on to find out more about some of the strange diseases science doesn't understand... yet.
+So learn more about some of the strange diseases science doesn't understand... yet.

-You know that feeling of your mouth being on fire when you eat spicy foods?
+You know that feeling of your mouth being on fire when you eat spicy food?
 Well, imagine if that happened to you for no reason, all the time.
-Burning mouth syndrome happens when a person has a chronic feeling of burning in their tongue, gums, or whole mouth with no apparent cause.
-There are a few treatments, but mostly, this is a problem that you'll need a dentist to help you manage.
+Burning mouth syndrome occurs when a person has a chronic feeling of burning in their tongue, gums, or whole mouth with no apparent cause.

-This is not to be confused with multiple personality disorder, as it's often portrayed in popular media.
-Schizophrenia has a plethora of different symptoms, many of which change from person to person, including hearing voices, paranoia, disorganized speech and thought, and difficulty perceiving what is real and what is not.
-This disease has been studied for decades upon decades, but we still do not fully understand the root cause, nor have we found any cure.
+Schizophrenia should not be confused with multiple personality disorder, as popular media often interchange the two.
+Schizophrenia involves a plethora of different symptoms, many of which change from person to person, and include hearing voices, paranoia, disorganized speech and thought, and difficulty perceiving what is real.